Description

 Using this definition on our asset we see for example:

-• The total return, or increase in value over 5 years of VeriSign is 3.3%, which is lower, thus worse compared to the benchmark SPY (98.1%) in the same period.
+• The annual return (CAGR) over 5 years of VeriSign is -0.7%, which is smaller, thus worse compared to the benchmark SPY (14.6%) in the same period.

-• Looking at total return, or increase in value in of -17.6% in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (35.3%).
+• Looking at annual performance (CAGR) in of -1.6% in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (13.2%).

 Applying this definition to our asset in some examples: